IceCodeProductions/Registrix-docs/docs/tutorial-events/01-overview.md

 You can edit the event by clicking on the **Gear** icon located into the action column.

+When editing any event, on the bottom of the page is a "Default Tab to Display".
+This drop down allows you to set which interactive tab that you want to be the main tab to be displayed to the attendee.

+There is also a "Force Refresh" check box.
+When you check this item and then click on the **Update** button, any attendee that is currently on that event, their browser will refresh and any updated data will then be displayed.

 ### Delete

 In order to delete the event click on the **Trash Can** icon in the action column.